Tony-Lew/Team_3_Project/README.md

 2. Finding the data source named " 202111-citibike-tripdata.csv.zip", date modified "Apr 7th 2022, 12:18:06 pm"
 3. Downloading the data source onto their computer/laptop.

+## Database
+Possible database to consider 'SQLite'(no application needed) or 'R'.

 ### Project Overview
 * Reason(s) why this topic was selected
 * Description of the dataset source